-There have been many "future of work" studies, why is this unique?
-It is an international rather than national study.
-It included nine (9) Real-Time Delphi studies with the participation of over 450 futurists, AI professionals, economists, artists, educators, scientists, engineers and other related experts from over 50 countries.
-It also focused on the global socio-economic long range situation rather than on a specific industry in a specific country, over a shorter period of time.
-Most studies looked at the impacts of artificial narrow intelligence and robots on work, not artificial general intelligence, quantum computing, synthetic biology, nanotechnology, and other next technologies (NT) and the synergies among these.
-2050 was chosen because it helps us look not only at the primary consequences but also at secondary and tertiary ones.
+There have been many "future of work" studies; why is this unique?
+This one is an international rather than national study.

+It included nine Real-Time Delphi studies four for building the scenarios and five for identifying actions with the participation of more than 45O futurists, Al professionals, economists, artists, educators, scientists, engineers and other related experts from over 5O countries.
+It also focused on the global socio-economic long-range situation rather than on a specific industry in a specific country, over a shorter period of time.

+Most studies looked at the impacts of artificial narrow intelligence and robots on work, not artificial general intelligence, quantum computing, synthetic biology, nanotechnology, and other next technologies (NTs) and the synergies among them.
+The 2050 horizon was chosen because it helps us look not only at the primary consequences, but also at secondary and tertiary ones.
 It also allows enough time to talk about cultural changes that can help the transition to new economic/technological conditions.
 We did not find other future of work studies with detailed future scenarios and their use in national workshops to identify strategies to address long-range issues of work and technology.
-Hence the focus of the report is what we do rather than focusing of how many people will be unemployed by when.
+Hence, the focus of this report is on what we could do, rather than how many people will be unemployed by when.